TLDR

 During its brothel era, a violent death occurred that planted the seed for the haunting.
 Two customers fought over one of the women, and one was killed, with the bloody knife left on the bar.
-This victim is believed to be the shadowy cowboy-like figure that staff and patrons encounter throughout the building.
-But he is far from alone.
+Staff and patrons think this victim is the shadowy cowboy-like figure they encounter throughout the building.
+But he's far from alone.
 The second floor, which housed the brothel, is home to the spirit of the former Madam, who psychic Gary Spivy identified during an investigation when she communicated her identity to his group.
-Sarah, one of the working girls believed to have been killed by a client, appears as a shadow figure on the upper floor, and the spirits of other former sex workers are said to open and close doors and target male visitors with their presence.
+Sarah, one of the working girls who was likely killed by a client, shows up as a dark shape on the upper floor, and the spirits of other former sex workers reportedly open and close doors and target male visitors with their presence.

 In the basement, a spirit known as George, a former building caretaker, appears to workers in his overalls, sometimes whispering in their ears while they deliver kegs.
 His appearances are startling enough that some delivery workers have refused to return.
-An escaped enslaved person is said to occupy a hidden room that was used during Underground Railroad operations, generating cold spots and an eerie, uneasy feeling in that section of the basement.
+An escaped enslaved person reportedly occupies a hidden room that was used during Underground Railroad operations, where the temperature drops sharply and visitors describe an eerie, uneasy feeling.
 Psychic Gary Spivy reported seeing a spiritual hand protruding from the basement floor during his visit.

 The Yeagy family has owned the Slippery Noodle since 1963, and Brian Yeagy began conducting official haunted tours in October 2020, taking groups through the normally closed basement and upstairs hotel areas.
 The Food Network named it the most haunted restaurant in Indiana.
 The building is listed on the National Register of Historic Places, and the original Tremont House signage remains painted on the north exterior, a reminder that even the name on the building cannot keep up with the spirits inside it.